xiaoyawei/Vim-Plugins/README.md

 - `.vimrc`.
 The config for `vim`.
 - `indexer_files`.
 The config for `indexer`.
 Each project's path info should be specified in `indexer_files`.
 This file should be placed at `~`.
 - `.ycm_extra_conf.py`.
 The config for `YouCompleteMe`.
 You should adjust the `flag` part of it according to your project.
 This file should be placed at the root path of the project.
 - `.vim`.
 All the necessary plugins as well as three color themes.
-The `YouCompleteMe` Config needs further configuration.
+The `YouCompleteMe` is also needed (see below).
 - You may also want to check `~/.vim/bundle/ultisnips/mysnippets/cpp.snippets` to see the coding templates.
 - `libstd.man.tar.bz2`.
 The manual for *Standard C++*.
 Extract the `man3` folder from it into `/usr/share/man/`.

 ## YouCompleteMe

 The `YouCompleteMe` Config primarily serves for smart completion and statical syntatics based on syntax analysis of your C++ codes.
-First you need to obtain the dependencies by
+First you need to obtain `YouCompleteMe` as well as the dependencies by

 ~~~
+cd ~/.vim/bundle/
+sudo git clone git@github.com:Valloric/YouCompleteMe.git
 cd ~/.vim/bundle/YouCompleteMe/
 git submodule update --init --recursive
 ~~~